-If you have low iron stores or taking an iron tablet, wait 30-60 minutes after a meal to drink tea or milk as these can reduce the amount of iron you can absorb from food
+If you are taking an iron supplement, wait 30 to 60 minutes after a meal before taking it, as some foods can reduce the amount of iron you can absorb.
+It can also help to take your supplement with some vitamin C.

-If your iron level is still low after eating more iron rich foods, then your doctor may prescribe iron supplements for you.
-It is best to take these without food or milk.
 Iron supplements can stop some blood pressure medications or thyroid medications from working properly.
-Take your iron tablet and any other medications you have been prescribed at least two hours apart.
+Take your iron tablet and any other medications you have been prescribed at least two hours apart...